 Request a consultation with Kelly Grove

-Kelly Grove is the liaison to the Earth, Ocean, and Atmospheric Science (EOAS), Chemistry, and Biology Departments and is a Research and Learning Librarian at Dirac Library.
-Kelly’s background includes a B.S. in Geology from the University of Idaho and a Masters in Library and Information Science from the University of Alabama.
+Kelly Grove is a Research and Learning Librarian at Dirac Library and the liaison to the Earth, Ocean, and Atmospheric Science (EOAS) Department, Chemistry and Biochemistry Department, Psychology Department, College of Engineering, Geography Department, College of Nursing, and Department of Nutrition, Food, and Exercise Science Department.
+Her background includes a B.S. in Geology from the University of Idaho and a Masters in Library and Information Science from the University of Alabama.
 She is a member of the American Library Association (ALA), Association of College and Research Libraries (ACRL) and the Geological Society of America (GSA).

 Request a consultation with Renaine Julian

 Request a consultation with Kyung Kim

 Kyung Kim earned a PhD in Library & Information Science at Rutgers University.
-Prior to joining the FSU Libraries as Business Librarian, Kyung taught at the School of Library and Information Studies at FSU over nine years.
-She also has a medical librarian background.
-Kyung has expertise in User Studies, and database & Internet searching.
-Her research interests include innovative information services for faculty and graduate students, scholarly communication, curriculum development, embedded librarianship for distance learners, and information support for entrepreneurs and global business researchers.
+Prior to joining the FSU Libraries, Kyung worked as a medical librarian, then taught at iSchool, FSU over nine years.
+She is currently working on her MBA.
+She is leading Doctoral Support Special Interest Group at FSU Libraries.
+Kyung has expertise in User Studies, research life cycle, and advanced techniques for literature search.
+Her research interests include innovative information services for faculty and graduate students, scholarly communication, curriculum development, embedded librarianship for distance learners, and future of academic libraries.
 She is a member of the American Library Association (ALA) and the Association of College & Research Libraries (ACRL).

 Request a consultation with Kirsten Kinsley